 Congenital CAF is an uncommon cardiac anomaly that usually presents with a continuous murmur in otherwise asymptomatic patients (1).
 Occasionally, it leads to congestive heart failure or bacterial endocarditis (1-3).
 If fistulas remain undetected or untreated in childhood, they reportedly (1, 3) become symptomatic more frequently in adulthood due to chronic volume overload and myocardial ischemia.
-Although spontaneous closure can occur sporadically (4, 5), elective surgical closure is the preferred mode of treatment (1, 3, 6, 7).
+Although spontaneous closure can occur sporadically (4, 5), Among the treatment options, an elective surgical closure 1, 3,6,7) or percutaneous closure in the cardiac catheterization laboratory.
+To enable successful and safe closure, it is imperative to define the anatomy of the fistula.
+(15)

-A large fistula can occasionally appear as a mass lesion on echocardiography, but cannot easily be confirmed.
-Here, we report a new diagnostic approach to identifying CAF, using a contrast agent injected into the left coronary artery and transthoracic echocardiography.
-The case described related to a 46-year-old male suffering from dyspnea with turbulent flow in the left ventricle.
+A large fistula can occasionally appear as a mass lesion on echocardiography, the course of the fistula can be difficult to confirm by echocardiography.
+Here, we report a new diagnostic approach to identifying CAF, using an intracoronary injection of SonoVue contrast agent, whilst performing transthoracic echocardiography.